 Approximately 38 percent of Utah's commercial health insurance market is comprehensive health insurance (also known as major medical).
-Comprehensive health insurance membership as a percentage of Utah residents continues to decline and the comprehensive health insurance industry serves about 22 percent of Utah residents.
+Comprehensive health insurance membership as a percentage of Utah residents increased slightly during 2022 and the comprehensive health insurance industry serves nearly 23 percent of Utah residents.
 The typical policy in this industry is an employer group policy with a managed care plan administered by a domestic commercial health insurer.